corelight/zeekjs/doc/index.rst

 Limitations
 ===========

-* It is not possible to call Zeek functions with arguments of type ``any``.
-  ZeekJS converts arguments into the types Zeek functions declare.
-This trick doesn't work for ``any``.
-You can work around this by adding typed trampoline functions in Zeek script.

-* No setter-access on Zeek objects.
-It's not possible to modify fields of Zeek records from JavaScript.
-The ``Setter()`` logic isn't (yet) implemented.

 * No multi-index support for tables and sets.
 JavaScript objects have string properties only.

 Generally, look out for ``[ ERROR ]`` messages on ``stderr``.
 If something doesn't seem to work, it may just not be implemented.

 Examples
 ========